4th of July Sale | 25% OFF

 If your dog is truly a wonderful companion, then you could share that with future owners.
 Offering them the chance to start a bond with a healthy & happy doggo.

 Matched with the right co-parent, you can help to reinforce positive traits within a breed, or help to reduce any health issues that the breed is prone to.
+Improving a particular breed depends on understanding genetics and each dog's health status before breeding.
+Both the sire and dam should be healthy and have a good temperament because these traits affect the offspring.

 Usually only undertaken by experienced breeders, creating new breeds can change dog ownership for the good.
 Take the poodle mixes that allow even those with severe allergies to experience the joy of ownership!

 Sadly, some breeds are on the brink of being lost, and if your dog is a rare sight, you might want to make sure they aren’t lost forever.
+For rare breeds, a registered litter helps document that line within the breed’s history and creates a record of its place in a wider breeding program.

 If you’ve experienced the joy of bonding with your dog, you can help others find that too.
 As a responsible breeder, it may not be a real source of income, but it’s a fulfilling way to express your love for dogs and share that with others who are looking for the same experience.